Appledoee/SSH-login-brute-forcing/README.md

 # SSH-login-brute-forcing

 # Description
 A Python script for SSH password brute forcing using a list of possible common credentials.
-This is a guided learning from TCM Security: Python 101.
-Although this is a guided learning, I have also encountered a few problems and the solutions can be accessed at the end of this note.
+This activity is not suitable for excessive authentication attempts; it is advisable to use a wordlist with up to 10 passwords.
+In this instance, my text file contains 816 passwords, which resulted in SSH blocking my authentication attempts after less than 20 attempts.
+Alternatively, I added SSHException handling to manage the error if I choose to continue using a wordlist with more than 10 entries.

 # Features:
 - pwn library